-The School provides a variety of research and service programs in which students are encouraged to participate.
-These programs provide, for example, professional leadership experiences in physical activity and outdoor recreation programs, fitness classes, fitness testing, KinderSkills Motor Development, Acadia Cardiac Maintenance (ACM), Acadia Active Aging (AAA), and the Sensory Motor Instructional Leadership Experience (S.M.I.L.E.) programs.
+The school provides a variety of research and service programs in which students are encouraged to participate.
+These programs provide a variety of professional leadership experiences.
+They may include: fitness classes, fitness testing, Kinderskills Motor Development, Acadia Cardiac Maintenance (ACM), Acadia Active Aging (AAA), and the Sensory Motor Instructional Leadership Experience (S.M.I.L.E.) programs.

 The Acadia School of Kinesiology has fifteen full-time faculty, three instructors, and approximately ten part-time faculty representing diverse academic and professional areas of expertise.
-Faculty members are actively engaged in teaching, professional and community service, research and scholarly programs and maintain close working relationships with the undergraduate student body.
-Entering students are assigned to a faculty advisor, and the School makes every effort to offer students careful academic and professional counselling during their years of study.
+Faculty members are actively engaged in teaching, professional and community service, research, and scholarly programs and maintain close working relationships with the undergraduate student body.
+Entering students are assigned to a Faculty Academic Advisor, and the School makes every effort to offer students careful academic and professional counselling during their years of study.